 - Delivered cost savings of more than 50 percent compared to prior processes.

-“[Employing a digital workforce] has been an exciting journey thus far.
+“[Employing an AI workforce] has been an exciting journey thus far.
 Our team has been excited to learn new things and we’re really looking forward to seeing a significant impact in the long run,” said Susan.

 With many phases of their revenue cycle transformation still to come, MedStar’s digital workforce and the process efficiencies and financial impacts that come with it has just begun.

 Want to learn more about how Olive is transforming this health system with AI?
 Catch the entire webinar here.